opensearch-project/project-website/_posts/2025-10-13-batch-processing-semantic-highlighting.md

 Batch processing in OpenSearch 3.3 brings significant performance improvements to semantic highlighting for remote models.
 By reducing the number of ML inference calls from N to 1 per search, we've delivered:

-* Faster response times and higher query throughput when highlighting multiple search results
+* Faster response times and higher query throughput when highlighting multiple search results.
-* More efficient use of remote model resources
+* More efficient use of remote model resources.
-* Backward compatible with existing queries work unchanged
+* Backward-compatible queries (existing queries work as is).

 Try batch processing for semantic highlighting and share your feedback on the [OpenSearch forum](https://forum.opensearch.org/).